ic-cubesat/cube-emu/cubemu/compression/README.md

 ### Instructions

 Run testimage.py.
-Enter name of file to compress (testimage.jpg).
-Output is testimage1.jpg
+This takes the input image (testimage.jpg) and compresses it (testimage_compressed.jpg)